RobotsBuildingEducation/Educate/book.md

 # The Operating System

-**---Custom Canva animation with fonts**
+**Scene 4**
 As always, let's work our way backward.
 By the end of this lesson, we're going to understand how to define users in applications and how that creates real user experiences.
 This lesson is going to be pretty conceptual, so let's go into imagination mode.

-**---list of different but cool machines**
+**Scene 5**
 So let's highlight one of the key truths about computer science - we use technology to model the real world.
 Operating systems is kinda where computer science lives.
 I often suggest to students that they should think about what machines they want to work on before considering a programming language to learn for this reason.
 I think people limit the range of where software engineering can exist and this is the concept where you can jump from a macbook to a bitcoin miner to a tesla robot.

-**---restaurant animation**
+**Scene 6**
 So let's step away from computers and let's think about something more relatable, like a kitchen in a restaurant.
 We don’t have to imagine much other than appreciate all of the moving parts when it comes to creating the final product - your experience with food created and how it's served by the system of operation at the restaurant.

-**---Custom Canva animation with graphs for protocols**
+**Scene 7**
 From a customer’s perspective, you simply order and receive your food but the restaurant will launch a series of protocols to achieve that.
 Dishes will be washed, inventory will decline, policies and standards will have to be met, messages will be exchanged, things will break.

+**Scene 7.5**
 You get the point.
 A lot of things happen to get your product prepared in a timely manner.
 The logic of things usually turns out to be pretty common sense and easy!
 The same is true for computers, which are mostly governed by their own operating system.

-**---Animated command line**
 ![image](https://github.com/RobotsBuildingEducation/Educate/assets/65219666/33eab7e4-4f6c-472b-aa59-4fec67efce77)

+**Scene 8**
 So now let's talk to our operating system in a way that you may not be used to.
 You’ve probably seen this kind of thing in movies or shows or whatever and it’s always this complex matrix of information, but it’s really just a text-based description of what you’re used to seeing with icons and inputs and other user-centric designs.
 It's a way to communicate with your computers with commands.

 <img width="992" alt="image" src="https://github.com/RobotsBuildingEducation/Educate/assets/65219666/557c030f-d257-4c3c-ad51-e97e7662a9d8">

+**Scene 9**
 You might be wondering why engineers would use such a secretive tool, but it's actually really similar to the difference between ChatGPT generating and Google searching.
 It's boils down to different forms of usability.

 ![image](https://github.com/RobotsBuildingEducation/Educate/assets/65219666/3e152c96-92ca-4dea-9e18-5ae82e299fc4)

+**Scene 10**
 Studying operating systems can have an enormous amount of depth but it's the core of computing that helps you understand where AI fits into machines or why chips get designed to push the boundaries of modern computing.

 ![image](https://github.com/RobotsBuildingEducation/Educate/assets/65219666/9393eaba-b95c-48be-8ba3-a2ecdd1648df)

+**Scene 11**
 I encourage you to really think about what's happening when you're using your devices so that you can appreciate some of the innovation along the way - operating systems these days are really phenomenal in their capacities and it's a good idea to practice appreciation of the little things!